bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/sourcefiles/Appendices.md

 God bless all of you.
 God bless our land.

-Statement by The Honourable Stéphane Dion, M.P.
+#### Statement by The Honourable Stéphane Dion, M.P.

 Leader of the Opposition
 House of Commons, June 11, 2008

 Mr. Speaker, today, Canada comes face to face with some of the darkest chapters of its history.

 Forced assimilation of Aboriginal peoples was carried out through the residential school system, a system, sadly, older than Confederation itself: schools aimed at “killing the Indian in the child” and eradicating Aboriginal identity; schools built on the removal of children from their families and communities; schools designed to rip out of children their Aboriginal identity, culture, beliefs and language.
 It was a dehumanizing system that resulted in the worst kinds of abuse.

-Appendix 4 • 371

-372 • Truth & Reconciliation Commission

 Government policy destroyed the fabric of family in First Nations, Métis and Inuit communities.
 Parents and children were made to feel worthless.
 Parents and grandparents were given no choice.
 Their children were stolen from them.
 And only today are we starting to measure the devastating costs of these terrible policies.